Credit Suisse CEO paid $19.4 million in cash and shares last year

-ZURICH Credit Suisse Chief Executive Tidjane Thiam received 18.9 million Swiss francs (£13.7 million) in cash and share awards from the Swiss bank in 2015 even after requesting a 40 percent bonus cut, according to its annual report.
+ZURICH Credit Suisse (CSGN.S) Chief Executive Tidjane Thiam received 18.9 million Swiss francs ($19.4 million) in cash and share awards from the Swiss bank in 2015 even after requesting a 40 percent bonus cut, according to its annual report.

 For 2015, he received 4.57 million francs in total pay, 2.86 million francs of which was in bonuses.